Mwi-haki/alx-system_engineering-devops/0x00-shell_basics/README.md

 first script is setting bash
-second script changes the working directory to the user’s home directory
+second script displays current directory contents in a long format